 The ghost number $1$ operators will be obtained by computing the set $H^0\left(\mathbb{CP}^{3|4},T\mathbb{CP}^{3|4}\right)$, which is the set of global holomorphic vector fields in the projective space.
 In terms of local coordinates $\phi^i$, such vector fields are of the form:

-Being globally defined means that we can evaluate it at any point on the projective space.
-This means that the vector field behaves nicely under change of the coordinates, and then we can be evaluated in terms of the local coordinates of any point.
-However, a simpler way to define a global vector field is by writing it in terms of the global coordinates $\Phi^{\cal I}$:
+Being globally defined means that the vector field can be evaluated at any point on projective space and behaves consistently under coordinate transformations.
+Consequently, it can be expressed in terms of local coordinates at any given point.
+However, a more straightaway way to define a global vector field is by writing it in terms of the global coordinates $\Phi^{\cal I}$:

 with the condition that it descends to the projective space, which means that it is invariant under rescaling of the global coordinates: $V(t\Phi) = V(\Phi)$.
 As explained in Appendix \ref{ApxProjective}, under rescaling, the basis of the vector fields in the projective space transforms as ${\partial}/{\partial\Phi^{\cal I}} \mapsto t^{-1} {\partial}/{\partial\Phi^{\cal I}}$.
 Therefore, the coefficients of the vector field should transforms as $V^{\cal I}(\Phi)\mapsto V^{\cal I}(t\Phi) = tV^{\cal I}(\Phi)$.
 The expressions that satisfies this are the linear functions of $\Phi$: $V^{\cal I}(\Phi) = v^{\cal I}_{\cal J}\Phi^{\cal J}$.
 As also explained in the Appendix \ref{ApxProjective}, the vector fields written in global coordinates are submitted to the condition $\Phi^{\cal I}\frac{\partial}{\partial\Phi^{\cal I}}=0$.
 In conclusion, the set of global sections in the projective space is given by the expressions of the form: